Ragon Institute

 Lab Overview

 The immune system mounts destructive responses to protect the host from threats, including pathogens and tumors.
 However, a trade-off emerges: if immune responses cause too much damage, they can compromise host tissue function.
 Conversely, if they fail to generate sufficient damage, the host may succumb to a given threat.
 How is the optimal balance achieved?
-The Wong lab investigates how cells communicate with one another and their surrounding tissue environment to accurately control the magnitude of immune responses, both in time and space.
+The Wong lab investigates how groups of cells assemble, communicate, and compute to dynamically control immune responses in tissues.
 To this end, we combine the tools of immunology with interdisciplinary methods—including high-resolution fluorescence microscopy, computational approaches, and gene manipulations—to resolve, model, and perturb the control of immune responses in intact tissues.
-Ultimately, we aim to understand how subtle shifts in control can lead to widely divergent host outcomes, including the successful elimination of threats, tolerance, autoimmunity, chronic infection, and cancer.
+Ultimately, we aim to understand how subtle shifts in control can lead to widely divergent host outcomes, including the successful elimination of threats, tolerance, autoimmunity, and cancer.

 Lab Website